Double-entry bookkeeping is a system of accounting for business owners where every transaction is recorded in two different types of accounts:

-Double-entry accounting is mostly preferred in accounting books as compared to single-entry accounting.
+Double-entry accounting is mainly preferred in accounting books as compared to single-entry accounting.
 It is usually done by accounting software.
 The software helps you maintain all the records easily.
 It also generates monthly and yearly reports that help you with tax returns.
 Moreover, a business owner can also hire an accountant for this particular job.

 Double Entry in Accounting

-In accounting, there are three major elements of double-entry:
+In accounting, there are three major elements of double entry:

 - Each business transaction should be recorded in two accounts.